Don't Look Down (Bring Me the Horizon song)

 "Don't Look Down" is a song by British rock band Bring Me the Horizon that features guest vocals from Foreign Beggars' Orifice Vulgatron.
 The song premiered on 29 October 2014 during a BBC Radio 1 broadcast and the following day was shown in Zane Lowe's re-score of the movie Drive.
 "Don't Look Down" is a stand-alone song to promote the film.
-The track was released via SoundCloud for free on 29 October 2014, though was later removed.

 Composition

-"Don't Look Down" has been described as a post-hardcore, drum and bass, hip hop, and dubstep song.
+"Don't Look Down" has been described as a post-hardcore, drum and bass, rap and dubstep song.

 Critical reception

-Many fans were unhappy with the track due to the inclusion of hip hop and dubstep music on it, which had never been done before in any Bring Me the Horizon song.
-Within a day of the song's release, the band issued a statement regarding the matter on their Twitter page.
+Many fans were unhappy with the track due to the inclusion of hip hop and dubstep music, which diverged from the band's previous influences.
+Within a day of the song's release, the band issued a statement regarding the controversy on Twitter.

+It was included in a list of the band's most underrated songs published in Alternative Press in March 2023, with journalist Chris Payne writing that Orifice Vulgatron's lyrics gave the song "a skittering, electronic underbelly beneath the band's usual screaming and crushing guitars."